 All of this cyclical tension can be eased in the new era of Marginal Risk for cyber underwriting.

-With Marginal Risk, teams can set guidelines and thresholds around:
+With Marginal Risk, teams can set guidelines, thresholds, and pricing rules around:

 - North Star tail metrics